quicwg/base-drafts/draft-ietf-quic-transport.md

 Once a final offset for a stream is known, it cannot change.
-If a RST_STREAM or STREAM frame causes the final offset to change for a stream, an endpoint SHOULD respond with a QUIC_STREAM_DATA_AFTER_TERMINATION error (see
-{{error-handling}}).
-A receiver SHOULD treat receipt of data at or beyond the final offset as a QUIC_STREAM_DATA_AFTER_TERMINATION error, even after a stream is closed.
+If a RST_STREAM or STREAM frame causes the final offset to change for a stream, an endpoint SHOULD respond with a FINAL_OFFSET_ERROR error (see {{error-handling}}).
+A receiver SHOULD treat receipt of data at or beyond the final offset as a FINAL_OFFSET_ERROR error, even after a stream is closed.
 Generating these errors is not mandatory, but only because requiring that an endpoint generate these errors also means that the endpoint needs to maintain the final offset state for closed streams, which could mean a significant state commitment.

 # Error Handling